faizahkh/DATA3402FinalProject/README.md

 This project explores whether a mushroom is edible or poisonous based on its physical features using a decision tree classifier.
 The data comes from the [Kaggle Mushroom Classification dataset](https://www.kaggle.com/datasets/uciml/mushroom-classification/data), which includes various characteristics like cap shape, gill color, and stalk root type.

 I used a decision tree model because it's easy to interpret and works well with categorical data.
-With some basic preprocessing, the model ended up achieving perfect accuracy—100%—on the test set, likely because the dataset is well-structured and the classes are clearly separable.
+With some basic preprocessing, the model ended up achieving perfect accuracy (1.0) on the test set, likely because the dataset is well-structured and the classes are clearly separable.

 ---